Introduction

 The deadline for applications and materials is December 15.
 All supporting documentation can be attached to the online application.
 All applicants will be informed of admission decisions by early April, at the latest.

-Applications to the field have a variety of backgrounds, including the basic sciences, engineering, anthropology, history, philosophy, sociology, and politics.
-Familiarity with science and technology studies is desirable.
+Applications to the field have a variety of backgrounds, including anthropology, history, sociology, political science, feminist studies, engineering, and a range of scientific disciplines.
+Familiarity with science and technology studies, or closely allied fields such as the history of science, is desirable.
 Prospective students are welcome to visit Cornell.

 Resources and Activities